Strategy11/formidable-forms/readme.txt

 [See more FAQs](https://formidableforms.com/formidable-faqs/ "Formidable Form FAQs")

 == Changelog ==
+= 3.01.03 =
+* Fix: Add responsive styling for .frm_four_col class when grids are disabled
+* Fix: Fix number field HTML5 min, max, and step.
+This code was still in the pro form builder
+* Fix: More escaping for translated strings, and whitelist false positives for code security tools
+* Fix: When form builder is loaded with ajax, prevent errors when the default value is an array
+* Fix: Add a nonce check when updating settings for a form
+* Removed: Get rid of the start tour.
+We will add this back in a less annoying way.

 = 3.01.02 =
 * New: Add frm_sanitize_shortcodes hook.
 This hook allows shortcodes in field values to be processed rather than shown on the page.
 * Fix: Stylesheets weren't saving correctly when multiple styles were used